syh7/DnDwiki/src/main/resources/raw/inquisitors/arc 2/session 9 - poolparty.md

 > "Kwame is balling" - Jim

 - discuss plans over dinner
-- retcon that Idris gave pointers to where on the boat we should look
+- retcon that Idrisse gave pointers to where on the boat we should look
 - It's _near_, not _on_ the boat
-- Sylraen looks at the water, realizes one word Idris used was "weggedoken"
+- Sylraen looks at the water, realizes one word Idrisse used was "weggedoken"

 + Kwame has a smart plan to look for a diving store to help with equipment
 + Diving does not exist in this world